-13.3.3 Transfer of Loans in Foreclosure, Bankruptcy, or Loss Mitigation
+13.3.3 Transfer of Loans in Foreclosure, Bankruptcy, or Loss Mitigation the loan number and the name and address of the attorney (or trustee) handling the Foreclosure or bankruptcy.

 The Selling Servicer must deliver to the Assuming Servicer information and records for any loans that are in Foreclosure, bankruptcy, or loss mitigation status and for any properties that were acquired by Foreclosure or acceptance of a deed-in-lieu.